HONG KONG DISNEYLAND

 Hong Kong Disneyland located in a scenic coastal area with mountain backdrop at Penny’s Bay just off the North Lantau Highway on Lantau Island opened in 2005 and is the smallest Disney park.
 The park is owned by Hong Kong International Theme Parks, a joint venture between the Hong Kong Government and Walt Disney Company.
 The government stake was originally 57% but has since reduced to 52% owing to the Walt Disney Company injecting HK$3.6 billion finance in 2009 to provide for a major five-year expansion of the park.
 Disney receives a management fee which was originally 2% of gross revenue but following the re-financing and expansion plan has been revised to 6.5% of Ebitda (earnings before interest, taxes, depreciation and amortisation).

 Disney's entry into China began in 1986 when agreement was reached to show Mickey Mouse and Donald Duck cartoon series in the mainland on China Central Television.
 In 1998 plans were announced to build a Disneyland theme park in either Zhuhai or Hong Kong and in 1999 Hong Kong was selected as the first Disney theme park in China.
 The park is essentially an American-style theme park with Chinese language services.
-The park capacity is 36,000 and although the park has the same land resources as the Californian park only Phase 1 of Hong Kong Disneyland has so far been developed and includes two hotels on the perimeter of the park.
-In the interests of visitor comfort the park restricts maximum attendance to about 32,000 and the park has achieved this level of attendance only during Chinese New Year 2006 although during Chinese New Year 2011 daily attendances reached over 30,000.
-A major park expansion is expected to be completed by 2013 when the park attendance capacity will increase to about 50,000.
+Hong Kong Disneyland employs about 5,000 full time and 2,000 part time staff as at 2024.
+The park capacity, originally 37,000, has increased to 42,000 with the opening of new themed areas.
+Although the park has the same land resources as the Californian park only Phase 1 of Hong Kong Disneyland covering 22.4 hectares has so far been developed and includes two hotels on the perimeter of the park.
+A major 4-year park expansion was completed in 2013 with the opening of Mystic Point.
 Whilst the original size of the park and number of attractions meant that most visitors could cover the park in a single day, it is expected that the park expansion project will see the park turned into a "day and a half" experience.
 The opening of the park coincided with the revival of its competitor Ocean Park and Disneyland initially suffered from disappointing attendances and mounting financial losses.
 The park did not meet its target of breaking even by 2011 but its sixth year results for the period to the end of September 2011 showed an annual attendance of 5.9 million, a 13% increase over the previous year, although well below the target of 6.96 million.
 Revenue increased to HK$3.6 billion and a net loss of HK$237 million was recorded, down considerably from HK$718 million in the previous year.
 The park announced its first profit, for the financial year ended September 2012, when it generated revenues of HK$4.3 billion, earning a net profit of HK$109 million.
 During the same period, attendances increased by 13% to 6.7 million.
-Average daily attendance is over 18,000 with about 45% of visitors from mainland China and 22% from other overseas locations whilst 33% of visitors were local.
-The park has nearly 200,000 annual pass holders.
-Occupancy rates at the two hotels increased to about 92% during 2012.
+Attendances have continued to rise and amounted to 7.4 million for the financial year ended September 2013 during which the park increased its revenue by 15% to HK$4.9 billion and achieved a net profit of HK$242 million.
+For the financial year ended September 2014, although the park recorded only a small increase in attendance to 7.5 million, revenue increased by 12% to HK$5.46 billion and net profit increased by 36% to HK$332 million, accounted for by an 11% increase in per capita spending per visitor mainly due to product sales associated with the popular animated film "Frozen".
+Hotel occupancy remained high at 93% although this was down slightly by 1% from 2013.
+The financial year ended September 2015 saw the annual attendance decline to 6.8 million and a drop in revenues to HK$5.114 billion with a net loss of HK$148 million.
+The lower attendance was attributed to the decline in mainland visitors to Hong Kong which has generally affected the tourist industry in the territory.

 Disneyland announced a revised ticketing structure with price increases of about 19% for some tickets from February 2009 although the increase was deferred until July 2009 for Hong Kong residents and travel trade tickets.
 These were the first price increases since the park opened.
 Further price increases of about 14% took effect from August 2011 (deferred until December 2011 for Hong Kong residents and travel trade tickets) and about 17.5% from March 2013 (deferred until July 2013 for Hong Kong residents and travel trade tickets).